 ACUADS/DDCA 2021 Conference

-In response to COVID-19 government restrictions, the conference will be a hybrid event held in October.
+In response to COVID-19 government restrictions, the conference was a hybrid event held in October.

 Thursday 28th October 2021

 Friday 29th October 2021

 Roundtable and networking discussions